 The Council is required to disclose the remuneration of individual senior officers whose salary exceeds £50,000.
-Senior officers are defined as those who report directly to the Chief Executive.
+Senior officers are defined as those who are responsible for a group of services, report directly to the Chief Executive and form the Corporate Management Team.